 We are keen to collaborate with researchers, and offer a wealth of tools and resources for anyone active in the field.
 If you are a researcher working in the field of sustainability standards, you can get involved in our work:

-• Attend research webinars.
+- Attend research webinars.
 We host a regular research webinar series where researchers can present their work and discuss it with a range of stakeholders.
-View the Spring/Summer 2018 programme and listen to past webinars.
+Listen to past webinars.

 To find out more about our work with researchers including opportunities to present your research on one of our webinars, please contact email@example.com.